-Compared to the PP [12], the security objectives of this Security Target are enhanced by adding supplemental security objectives (for details refer to 5).
-These modifications are necessary due to additional security functionalities, coming from the cryptographic libraries (O.Add-Functions), the memory access control (O.Mem-Access) and the MAE and Flash Loader functionality (O.Ctrl\Auth\Loader/Package1+, O.Prot\TSF\Confidentiality).

-The Security Target is still conformant to the PP [12], as it is permissible for a Security Target to contain additional security objectives compared to the PP.

-Furthermore, this Security Target contains an additional security objective for the operational environment due to the MAE and Flash Loader functionality (OE.Loader\Usage/Package1+).
-The Security Target is still conformant to the PP [12], as the additional security objective for the operational environment neither mitigates a threat meant to be addressed by a security objective for the TOE in the PP [12], nor fulfils an OSP meant to be addressed by security objectives for the TOE in the PP [12].
+- Compared to the PP [1], the security objectives of this Security Target are enhanced by adding supplemental security objectives (for details refer to 5.1 and 5.2).
+These modifications are necessary due to the additional security functionalities, one coming from the cryptographic libraries (O.Add-Functions), the memory access control (O.Mem-Access) and the MAE and Flash Loader functionality (O.Ctrl_Auth_Loader/Package1+, O.Prot_TSF_Confidentiality). - The Security Target is still strict conformant to the PP [1], as it is permissible for a Security Target to contain additional security objectives compared to the PP. - Furthermore, this Security Target contains an additional security objective for the operational environment due to the MAE and Flash Loader functionality (OE.Loader_Usage/Package1+).
+The Security Target is still conformant to the PP [12], as the additional security objective for the operational environment neither mitigates a threat meant to be addresseed by a security objective from the TOE in the PP [12], nor fulfils an OSP meant to be addressed by security objectives for the PP [12].